t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ### End-to-End Security, protocol translation, and the role of middleboxes {#sec6-1-3}

-The term end-to-end security offers multiple interpretations.
+The term end-to-end security often has multiple interpretations.
 Here, we consider end-to-end security in the context end-to-end IP connectivity.
 Note that this does not necessarily mean from sensor to actuator.

 Even though 6LoWPAN and CoAP progress towards reducing the gap between Internet protocols and the IoT, they do not target protocol specifications that are identical to their Internet counterparts due to performance reasons.
 Hence, more or less subtle differences between IoT protocols and Internet protocols will remain.
 While these differences can easily be bridged with protocol translators at middleboxes, they become major obstacles if end-to-end security measures between IoT devices and Internet hosts are used.

-Regarding end-to-end security in the context of confidentiality and integrity protection, the packets are processed applying message authentication codes or encryption.
+Regarding end-to-end security in the context of confidentiality and integrity protection, the packets are processed by applying message authentication codes or encryption.
 These protection methods render the protected parts of the packets immutable as rewriting is either not possible because a) the relevant information is encrypted and inaccessible to the gateway or b) rewriting integrity-protected parts of the packet would invalidate the end-to-end integrity protection.
 There are essentially five approaches to handle such end-to-end confidentiality and integrity protection while letting middleboxes access/modify data for different purposes:

 1. Sharing credentials with middleboxes enables middleboxes to transform (e.g., decompress, convert, etc.) packets and re-apply the security measures after transformation.
 This method abandons end-to-end security and is only applicable to simple scenarios with a rudimentary security model.